odahu/odahu-docs/source/gen_security.rst

 4. If a request is permitted by OpenPolicyAgent_, it is sent to upstream (ODAHU API)

-UML sequence diagram of successful API request described above is shown on image:
+UML sequence diagram of a successful API request described above is shown in the image:

 .. uml:: uml/odahu_security_sequence.puml
    :scale: 90 %